lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 #### Cluster Setup
 - **Nodes**: 6 nodes, each with 16 cores and 64GB memory
-    - Typically we want to leave 7% memory and 1 vCPU for background processes
+    - Typically you want to leave 7% memory and 1 vCPU for background processes
 - **Executor Configuration**:
   - `num-executors`: 17 means 3 executors per node, 1 reserved for the application manager)
   - `executor-cores`: 5 (15 vCPUs per node ÷ 3 executors per node)